WKHAllen/Txtr/README.md

 ## Configuration

 Upon running the server/client binaries, a YAML configuration file will be created.
 By default, the `host` value in the server config file will be set to null.
 If this is the case, it is the equivalent of using `socket.gethostname()` in python, meaning that the server will be visible to the outside world.
-If this is not desirable, one might set the value to `127.0.0.1` instead.
+With the server host value set to null, clients should connect using the server's public ip address.
+The specified port must be forwarded for this to work.
+If this is not desirable, one might set the value to `127.0.0.1` instead, in which case the server will run locally.

 The GUI is created by eel, which hosts a local webserver on port 8000 by default.
 The default `localport` option has been set to 8000 in server config and 8001 in client config.
 While changing this is not a problem, one should make sure two programs aren't trying to use the same port at the same time.
 What this means is **don't set the localport option to the same thing in server and client config files**.